 Stimulus projections to affect observer perception of self-motion through space time [live field test, central channel, raw].
 Sequence 1: computationally generating sunlight on a rainy day.
 Sequence 2: gimbal correction for observer proprioception.

 Evaluating adaptive cues in dynamic scenes requires a carefully controlled environment that is both parameterized and repeatable.
 The study environment includes three use cases: while walking, while driving in a rural environment, and while driving in a suburban environment.
 Source videos for the driving sequences were captured on three, 4K wide-angle cameras.
-For the rural sequence I built a custom rig to mount and align the three cameras within the interior of a car (see images, right).

 Even with on-board image-stabilization, the raw videos contain significant jitter.
 Before capturing the videos, we placed registration marks in several locations within the interior of the vehicle and afterwards imported the raw videos into After Effects to track the motion of the marks and stabilize the footage.
 After stabilization, the three views were aligned using a corner pin effect and the results were rendered and encoded with the H.265 HEVC codec.